-Accounting principles generally accepted in the United States of America require the management's discussion and analysis-unaudited, schedule of changes in the BRA's net pension liability-unaudited, schedule of the BRA's net pension liability and related ratios-unaudited, schedule of the BRA's contributions-unaudited, schedule of investment returns-unaudited, and notes to required supplementary information-unaudited, as listed in the table of contents, be presented to supplement the basic financial statements.
-Such information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements and other knowledge we obtained during our audit of the financial statements.
+Accounting principles generally accepted in the United States of America require that Management's Discussion and Analysis and the required supplementary information as listed in the table of contents be presented to supplement the financial statements.
+Such information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audit of the financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.